Fiona Patten is a Member for Northern Metropolitan Region in the Victorian Parliament’s Legislative Council.

 Leader of the Reason Party, Fiona was first elected in 2014 and re-elected in 2018.

-Since being elected in 2014, Fiona has garnered respect from all sides of the political divide and has worked tirelessly to deliver legislative reforms that many thought impossible.
+Since entering Parliament, Fiona has garnered respect from all sides of politics, working tirelessly to deliver legislative reforms that many thought impossible.

 Fiona’s decision to run for political office came after 20 years of advocating for the rights of small business owners, sexual health organisations, sexual freedoms and censorship reforms.

 In 2009, frustrated with the lack of social change on censorship, drug law reform, assisted dying and marriage equality, she founded the Australian Sex Party with her partner Robbie Swan.
 In 2017, the Australian Sex Party was dissolved to make way for the Reason Party, a movement of common sense, where adults are treated as adults, and children as children.

 When Fiona isn’t in Parliament – you will find her in a swimming pool or at a restaurant.

 - Scrutiny of Acts and Regulations – Member

 - Law Reform, Road and Community Safety – Member

 - Parliamentarians for STEM